Understanding MCA & DOLS in Mental Health Care

 – Recognise when capacity assessments are needed and escalate appropriately

-– Support decisionmaking—don’t make decisions for people who can make their own
+– Support decision-making—don’t make decisions for people who can make their own

 – Document observations about capacity and best interests